ififfy/flipflip/docs/caption_script.md

 cap Cuddle all the kittens forever because you love them.
 ```

-Upload your script to [Pastebin](https://pastebin.com) to share it with others, or keep it as a text file on your computer.
+Upload your script to [Pastebin](https://pastebin.com) or [Hastebin](https://hastebin.com) to share it with others, or keep it as a text file on your computer.

 ## Basic commands